-With the Chatbot Store feature merchants can create bots to respond to customers via Facebook Messenger using automated scripts.
-Chatbot Store allows merchants to maintain a 24/7 customer service presence, send out promotional links, as well as let customers browse a products directly in Facebook Messenger.
+With the Chatbot Store feature, you can create bots to respond to customers via Facebook Messenger using automated scripts.
+Chatbot Store allows merchants to maintain a 24/7 customer service presence, send out promotional links, as well as let customers browse products directly on Facebook Messenger.

 - Before you begin

 - Set up chatbot store

 - Publishing a custom script

 To use the Chatbot Store feature, you have to first connect their store to a Facebook Page in SHOPLINE Admin.
 For detailed instructions on how to do this, please see: Connecting to Facebook Pages | Channel Integration.
 If your store is already connected to a Facebook Page, please skip ahead to the next section.

 2. Chatbot store setup